oshliaer/google-apps-script-awesome-list/readme.md

 - [google/google-apps-script-samples](https://github.com/google/google-apps-script-samples) Various sample code and projects for the Google Apps Script platform
 - [googlesamples/apps-script-templates](https://github.com/googlesamples/apps-script-templates) This repository contains a number of code templates for Google Apps Script that provide example frameworks for Apps Script projects
 - [derekantrican/Google-Apps-Script-Library](https://github.com/derekantrican/Google-Apps-Script-Library) A variety of functions/programs written for Google Apps Script and Google services
-- [stardotbmp/google-sheet-functions](https://github.com/stardotbmp/google-sheet-functions) A single repository for open sharing of custom functions I have found to be useful generally.
+- [stardotbmp/google-sheet-functions](https://github.com/stardotbmp/google-sheet-functions) A single repository for open sharing of custom functions I have found to be useful generally
 - [googlesamples/apps-script](https://github.com/googlesamples/apps-script) Sample code for Google Apps Script, a cloud-based scripting service for Google Apps
 - [An Example of using an HTML form (e.g: "Contact Us" on a website) to send Email without a Backend Server (using a Google Script)](https://github.com/dwyl/html-form-send-email-via-google-script-without-server)
 - [googlescriptreference.com](http://googlescriptreference.com/) Google Script Reference